Kiveton Park PracticeTel: 01909 770213

 MB, ChB, DRCOG

 Dr Thorman trained at Sheffield Medical School and qualified in 1994.
 He joined the practice in 1998.
 He is interested in mental health problems and runs the diabetic clinic.
-Dr Thorman has special responsibility for the patients resident in the local nursing homes.
 He is also a General Practitioner Tutor, taking medical students from Sheffield University as well as Foundation Level 2 doctors.

 MBChB, DRCOG, DFFP, MRCGP

 Dr Ullah joined the Practice in August 2015 although she originally did her GP Registrar training with the Practice in 2005.
-She has special interests in Palliative Care, Sexual Health and Learning Disabilities.
+She has special interests in Palliative Care, Learning Disabilities and works closely with the local care home.

 MB ChB, DRCOG, MRCGPDr Yacomeni trained at Leicester Medical School and qualified in 2008.
 She joined the Practice in March 2018.
 She has a keen interest in Palliative Care and Sexual Health.